Deployment guide

 We made mandatory the usage of pipenv to make sure that you will run the playbook with the same set of python dependencies we are running our integration tests.

-Install pipenv via pip:
+Install pipenv via pip (alternate install methods):

 pip install --user pipenv